Shuckstack Fire Tower

 "Since the use of Shuckstack as part of the radio system has been discontinued, park management will need to make a decision about the need for and future of this tower."

 Unfortunately the Shuckstack tower has fallen into disrepair in recent years.
-Several loose steps and a missing railing make the 60-foot climb a little frightening, and those who reach its top find holes and a partially rotted floor.
+Several loose steps and a missing railing make the 60-foot climb a little frightening, and those who reach its top will find holes and a partially rotted floor.
 Obviously, the steel tower is in desperate need of restoration.

 "Fire lookouts in North Carolina are a dying breed," says Peter Barr, author of Hiking North Carolina's Lookout Towers.
 "About a third of the lookouts that once stood in the state are gone.
 Others are so badly deteriorated that they face removal.
 Most people assume that the towers on public lands are still maintained; sadly, this is far from true."